What is Ayurveda?

 History: Ayurveda is a vast body of ancient wisdom, developed over 5,000 years and is the oldest and still the most sophisticated mind-body health system.

 The effects of food and herbs: If you have eaten say, a chilli con carne, you are likely to feel a bit hot and sweat a little.
-In the same way, all foods (and any ingested substances) have an effect on our body at a more subtle and less easily perceptible level.
-The nutritional qualities of foods are therefore only a part of the picture of what how food affects our health.
+In the same way, all foods (and any ingested substances) have an effect on our body at a subtle and less easily perceptible level.
+The nutritional qualities of foods are therefore only a part of the picture of how foods affect our health.
 Ayurveda understands these qualities and uses them to create balance and restore health for the individual, according to a person's unique constitution.
 In this way, contrary to popular wisdom, a diet that may create health for one person may create ill-health for another.

 Vata - Ether, Air

 There are 5 subtypes of each Dosha each of which relates to a bodily function such circulation of oxygen around the body, or the assimilation of nutrients, and also have a primary site within the body.
 There are 20 attributes of the three Doshas taken together, such as dense, oily, hot, dry etc, which can also be related to our environment, food, lifestyles.
 The Doshas move from one part of the body to another via 13 different channels of circulation, the largest of which is the gastrointestinal tract, reflecting the importance of our digestive system.

 If you would like to learn more about Ayurveda please visit the Ayurveda Institute UK.